-Thirdly, Defect trends; (defect trend rate and severity classifications; defect fix introduction and speed; change velocity; backlog and feature priority list), and finally, a measurement of actual cost (hours expended, $ expended, FTE required).
+Thirdly, defect trends; (defect trend rate and severity classifications; defect fix introduction and speed; change velocity; backlog and feature priority list), and finally, a measurement of actual cost (hours expended, $ expended, FTE required).

 WEIGHING IT UP

 Start by turning the discussion with IT and business staff to one of priorities.
 Logically, the highest priority items will deliver the most value in the customer's eyes.
-For an individual project as well as for a portfolio of projects, the team can use this prioritization and begin to think about (and ultimately determine) value.
+For an individual project as well as for a portfolio of projects, the team can use this prioritisation and begin to think about (and ultimately determine) value.

 A major benefit to using agile processes (or any iterative and incremental approach) is that you can quickly deliver a number of releases to the user community.
-Not only can you prioritize the features you release based on the value the user will receive, but you will also have quicker access to post-release information to best derive business value.
+Not only can you prioritise the features you release based on the value the user will receive, but you will also have quicker access to post-release information to best derive business value.

 For example, as soon as a software product can help drive revenue, you can begin to incorporate the project's costs and determine the return on investment for the project.
 For companies with short funding windows, this is the best way to quantify results and justify investment.